61bcdefg/Hanabi/README.md

 - ``sudo codesign -fs - /Applications/Xcode.app/Contents/Developer/Toolchains/XcodeDefault.xctoolchain/usr/bin/clang``
 - ``sudo codesign -fs - /Applications/Xcode.app/Contents/Developer/Toolchains/XcodeDefault.xctoolchain/usr/bin/swift-frontend``

-# Known Issues
-- LLVM 6.0.1 (which Xcode 10.1 and before is using) has bugs related to ``indirectbr`` CodeGeneration, you might get a crash if you enable ``INDIBRAN``.
-Try updating your Xcode version

 # How it works
 - Strictly speaking, many changes are done to the Hikari Core to reduce LLVM library dependencies.
 - Loader's linking options is modified to link to no LLVM library and fully resolve them at runtime in a flat namespace, this loader is also known as ``libLLVMHanabi.dylib``
 - Then, we ship a custom mimimal subset of LLVM Core Libraries which serves as the fallback plan for symbols that are not exported in Apple's binaries, this is known as ``libLLVMHanabiDeps.dylib``.
-- By not linking the full LLVM suite, we are allowed to reduce build time and more importantly, allows us to pass arguments like we normally would. (``-mllvm``)
+- By not linking the full LLVM suite, we are allowed to reduce build time and more importantly, allows us to pass arguments like we normally would. (``-mllvm`` and ``-Xllvm``)

 # Credits